kimberlysowards/python-automation/README.md

 2. Install dependencies: `pip install`, and more...
 3. More notes.. to come...

+### How to Save Changes
+1. Make change to any file
+2. Check git gui

 # Welcome to the python-automation Repo!
 This is a public repo that is meant for anyone to join in and collaborate on.
 The goal is simple: Create a Test Automation Framework to test as many of the League of Legends websites like lolesports.com.